 The Undergraduate Research Committee (URC) is responsible for promoting and expanding research opportunities to undergraduates and enhancing the undergraduate research experience at the university.
-For the 2012-2013 academic year, the committee will focus on exploring ways to integrate research into the curriculum while continuing to make opportunities and information more accessible to students.
 Members will also work to foster an interconnected undergraduate research community by working closely with programs and organizations on campus that support and facilitate undergraduate research.
-Another goal is to document students’ undergraduate research experiences through visual media as a way to illustrate the significance of research at the university and publicize Research Week.
 Other committee responsibilities include administering the $1,000 Undergraduate Research Grant, planning the annual Research Reception to honor excellence in undergraduate research, and hosting the university-wide Research Week, which is a celebration of undergraduate research and creative activity.

 The Undergraduate Research Committee (URC) is looking at ways to possibly integrate undergraduate research into the curriculum through the inclusion of more inquiry-based courses.
 URC is also discussing the showing of student support in university research initiatives, emphasizing the need for teaching and research to be interdependent.
 URC will work to encourage student representation of undergraduate research within programs and organizations across campus.
 The committee aims to accurately represent the student voice in undergraduate research affairs, and in order to this, URC will look to communicate, partner, and collaborate with the College Councils through outreach efforts to better understand the needs, priorities, and values of students at the college level.
 The committee will continue to increase accessibility and promote undergraduate research opportunities here at UT Austin while maintaining undergraduate research a university priority.